 As with any surgery, there are risks and possible side effects.
 These can be:

 - Bleeding, which can lead to sudden trouble with breathing.

-- Damage to the laryngeal nerve, which can lead to permanent voice hoarseness.
+- Damage to the laryngeal nerve that can lead to your voice being hoarse.

-- Parathyroid gland damage, resulting in hypoparathyroidism and low levels of calcium.
+- Parathyroid gland damage can cause hypoparathyroidism and low levels of calcium.

 - Developing hypothyroidism (the thyroid not working well enough).